chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 Service Subcommands
 ===================

-The Chef Delivery server has a built in process supervisor, which ensures that all of the required services are in the appropriate state at any given time.
+The Chef Automate server has a built in process supervisor, which ensures that all of the required services are in the appropriate state at any given time.
 The supervisor starts two processes per service.